linnarsson-lab/auto-annotation/Ectodermal/Neural/Glial/SCO-HYP.md

 [PMID: 8743952] SCO-spondin: a new member of the thrombospondin family secreted by the subcommissural organ is a candidate in the modulation of neuronal aggregation.

-[10.1007/BF00261828] Furthermore, they accumulate GABA by a highly specific uptake mechanism,which resembles the GABA uptake by neurons. -> Note: Maybe that is what Slc35f4 is for...
+[10.1007/BF00261828] Furthermore, they accumulate GABA by a highly specific uptake mechanism, which resembles the GABA uptake by neurons. -> Note: Maybe that is what Slc35f4 is for...

 [10.1002/(SICI)1097-0029(19980415)41:2<98::AID-JEMT2>3.0.CO;2-M]